Roseinfire/FrameBlock/README.md

 ### What's wrong?
 Their content become less interactive or less usefull. <br>
 Google Drive unable to download files, Github will not show icons. <br>
+### Solution
-### It's best to disable FrameBlock on Trusted Sites, but keep enabled by default.
+It's best to disable FrameBlock on Trusted Sites, but keep enabled by default.